 Companies and their shareholders can and do make a positive contribution to society.
 However, companies can also cause ethical, social and environmental issues by, for example; making harmful products; acting without regard to customers, employee and the communities in which they operate; polluting the environment; or failing to have acceptable governance practices.

-The Sustainable Stewardship Funds are managed by Aviva Investors, Aviva's global asset manager.
-By building responsibility into all their investment processes, Aviva Investors aims to improve risk management and investment performance, while at the same time help to create more sustainable investment solutions and outcomes fit for the future.
+The Stewardship Funds are managed by Aviva Investors, Aviva's dedicated asset manager.
+By building sustainability into all their investment processes, Aviva Investors aims to improve risk management and investment performance, while at the same time helping to create more sustainable investment solutions and outcomes fit for the future.